ashusevim/ashusevim/README.md

 [![wakatime](https://wakatime.com/badge/user/018d7861-65e4-43a2-9694-be710f9a2011.svg)](https://wakatime.com/@018d7861-65e4-43a2-9694-be710f9a2011)

-### About me
+### About me(I USE ARCH BTW!!)

+- Currently learning DB schema & Migrations
 - I enjoy sharing what I learn, exploring new ideas, and diving deep into stuff that interest me.
 - I build both web apps and TUI (terminal) apps.
 - Right now, I’m focused on backend engineering.
-- I also like solving algorithmic problems and sharpening my problem‑solving skills.
+- I also like solving algorithmic problems

 <details>
 <summary><b>Life Mantra</b></summary>